container6767/rock-paper-scissor/README.md

-THis is a rock paper scissor game i made as my second javascript project.
+This is a rock paper scissor game i made as my second javascript project.